dsward2/LocalRadio/README.md

 Currently, LocalRadio does not play FM stereo audio.
 LocalRadio can receive FM stereo stations, but they will be played as monophonic audio.
 A future release of LocalRadio may support stereo, either by modifying the rtl_fm_localradio source, or by using a different tool.

 LocalRadio supports multiple devices by using a built-in LAME MP3 encoder, EZStream and Icecast server.
 Due to the buffering required to process the audio through compression and streaming, there is typically a delay of ten seconds between the radio signal and the audio output.
-On the Mac running LocalRadio, that delay can be removed temporarily by removing the checkmark for "Use
+On the Mac running LocalRadio, that delay can be removed temporarily by removing the checkmark for "Use Web View Player".

+If you like LocalRadio, please click the "Star" button on this GitHub project, and check out my other app on GitHub, macSVG.

 Copyright (c) 2017 by ArkPhone, LLC.